Google Workspace SSO with NetBird Self-Hosted

 Use Google accounts for authentication with NetBird.
 This supports both personal Google accounts and Google Workspace (formerly G Suite) organizations.

-Add Google as a connector to the embedded IdP.
+Add Google as an external IdP directly in the NetBird Management Dashboard.
 This is the simplest approach and recommended for most deployments.

 Prerequisites